 Once upon a time, Hackney was topping lists of Britain’s worst places to live.
 But the borough has had a colossal transformation in recent years, and now, E8 is one of the capital’s most fashionable postcodes.
 Read on to discover developments that are the best places to live in Hackney.
 In addition, read reviews from residents who own or rent in Hackney.

 A paradise for creative types, Hackney’s reputation for nurturing talent and innovation has drawn those at the forefront of fashion, music and the arts.
 Venues like the Hackney Empire, the Arcola and the Hackney Picturehouse provide a stage for up-and-coming comedy acts, experimental theatre and also cutting-edge cinema.
 London College of Fashion is in trendy Shoreditch, which straddles the Hackney and Tower Hamlets boroughs.
 And some of the best contemporary galleries in the capital are here, showcasing eclectic, out-of-this-world pieces.

 Hackney’s street scenes

 Hackney’s high streets are something of an attack on the senses, thanks to the colourful graffiti art, crooning buskers and street food aromas.
 And you can eat your way around the world in its restaurants.
 Cosy British pubs for Sunday roast with all the trimmings?
 Tick.
 Pocket-sized Italian pizzerias?
 Check.
 Lemongrass-scented Pan-Asian eateries?
 You betcha.
-And brunch is something of a religion in these parts, with countless cafés specialising in sourdough and avo and freshly squeezed juices.
+And brunch is something of a religion in these parts, with countless cafés specialising in sourdough and avo and organic juices.

 Hackney cafés and bars